SarthakM03/Text-Editor/README.md

 # Text-Editor
-This project is about Building a Text-editor like Vim that runs on terminal
+This project is about Building a Command-line based Text-editor like Vim that runs on terminal.
+Features :
+1. Syntax Highlighting
+2. Saving and Loading files
+3. Searching a text in a file